Joey Votto Player Props: Reds vs. Braves

 Braves Pitching Rankings (2022)

-- The Braves pitching staff ranked second in the big leagues last season with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff was second in MLB last season with a collective 9.7 strikeouts per nine innings.

 - The Braves had the fifth-ranked team ERA among all MLB pitching staffs (3.45).

-- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Shuster gets the start for the Braves, his ninth of the season.
-He is 4-2 with a 4.57 ERA and 23 strikeouts through 41 1/3 innings pitched.
+- Morton makes the start for the Braves, his 15th of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts in 80 2/3 innings pitched.

-- The lefty's last time out was on Friday, June 16 against the Colorado Rockies, when he went 5 2/3 innings, surrendering one earned run while giving up five hits.
+- His last appearance was on Sunday against the Colorado Rockies, when the righty tossed five innings, surrendering three earned runs while giving up five hits.

-- The 24-year-old has put up an ERA of 4.57, with 5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.